Imaxima is a package for displaying the output from the computer algebra system Maxima as images typeset by TeX.

 If there is an error in a LaTeX expression you can press Mouse-2 (or RET) on the error message to view the error log and Mouse-3 (or M-RET) to view the LaTeX source file.

-Set to non-nil to use the Maxima mode from maxima.el.
+to use the Maxima mode from maxima.el

 Converts the Maxima buffer to a LaTeX document and opens it in LaTeX mode. imaxima-latex-buffer-name Note: This command does not work in XEmacs.